The 19 Best Bird Watching Books to Read THIS Year

 #13 Wesley the Owl: The Remarkable Love Story of an Owl and His Girl by Stacey O’Brien

-This book details the charming story of Wesley, the Barn Owl that was adopted by the author and biologist, Stacey O’Brien, because of a badly injured wing.
+This book details the charming story of Wesley, the Barn Owl that was adopted by the author and biologist, Stacey O’Brien, because of a severely injured wing.

-As the author raises Wesley, she develops her own language of communication with him and continues to discover all sorts of things about owl behavior and intelligence.
+As the author raises Wesley, she develops a language of communication with him and continues to discover all sorts of things about owl behavior and intelligence.

 The book has a lot of interesting facts about owls, but more than anything it reads like an entertaining novel with great stories of their relationship.
 From learning how to feed Wesley thousands of mice to him helping O’Brien through her illness, this book is highly recommended for a fun read.

 #14 The Penguin Lessons: What I Learned From a Remarkable Bird by Tom Michell

 I am always a sucker for anything penguin related, and this book is no exception.